kokilabeprabhakaran/MVC_Application/README.md

 - **Repository-Service Pattern** for clean business logic separation.
 - Organized with **Areas**: Admin and User.
 - Support for **User Secrets** to protect sensitive information (e.g., connection strings, JWT keys).
 - Use of Partial Views for reusability of common UI components (e.g., returning successfull message).
+- **Attribute Routing.**

 ---